 Ed Roberts – Champion of Disability Rights: Biography about Edward Verne Roberts, who, at age 14, became a quadriplegic as a result of Polio.
-The life he lived post-Polio was one of transformation, both for himself, and for society’s image of people with disabilities.
+The life he lived post-Polio was one of transformation, both for himself and society's image of people with disabilities.

 Crip Camp: A groundbreaking summer camp galvanizes a group of teens with disabilities to help build a movement, forging a new path toward greater equality.